-The Group has chosen to apply the exemption within IFRS that allows comparative information presented in the first year of adoption of IFRS not to comply with IAS 32 (Financial Instruments: Disclosure and Presentation), IAS 39 (Financial Instruments: Recognition and Measurement) and IFRS 4 (Insurance Contracts).
+The Group has chosen to apply the exemption within IFRS that allows comparative information presented in the first year of adoption of IFRS not to comply with IAS32 ("Financial Instruments: Disclosure and Presentation"), IAS39 ("Financial Instruments: Recognition and Measurement") and IFRS4 ("Insurance Contracts").
 These standards have been formally adopted on 1 January 2005.
-The principal effects of adopting these standards arise in the Group's UK and Europe long-term business contracts, Jackson National Life's (JNL) fixed income securities and derivative instruments, and Egg's banking assets, liabilities and derivatives positions.
+The principal effects of adopting these standards arises in the Group' UK and Europe long-term business contracts, JNL's fixed income securities and derivative instruments, and Egg's banking assets, liabilities and derivatives positions.